estrogencat/OSCSlider/README.md

 # OSCSlider

 A Windows desktop app for controlling VRChat avatar parameters over OSC - sliders, toggles, and custom values, with live discovery of your current avatar's parameters via OSCQuery.
+> [!NOTE]
+> Sonnet 5 Ultracode was used to assist in making this, mostly the compiling stuff and ironing out a bunch of bugs I couldn't wrap my head around.

 ## Features